← Back to blog

 Every screen in Threat Terminal has been redesigned.
 The home screen now shows your level, XP progress, rank, badge count, and available game modes in one view.
 Navigation between modes is immediate.
 The layout scales properly on mobile.
 The whole interface feels like a game that takes itself seriously rather than a research tool wearing a retro skin.

 This is not a reskin.
-The information architecture changed. v1 dropped you into a session and showed results after. v2 gives you a persistent home base with clear paths to each mode: Research, Freeplay, PvP, and Daily.
-You always know where you are and what you have unlocked.
+The information architecture changed. v1 dropped you into a session and showed results after. v2 gives you a persistent home base with clear paths to each mode: Research, PvP, Daily, and Freeplay.
+Modes unlock progressively as you contribute research answers, so the home screen starts focused and expands as you play.

 Threat Terminal v2 home screen showing level progression, game modes, and leaderboard